liane4323/sep11-freedom-project/tool/learning-log.md

 **Next up:** Improve the base + get ready to use JS (+ your tool!!)

 ### 12/2/24: Learning Log 5
+N/A

+### 12/9/24: Learning Log 6

-Down below is a screenshot final CSS + Basic HTML look for my DEMO site:
+Down below is a screenshot of the final CSS + Basic HTML look for my DEMO site:
 <img width="1279" alt="Screenshot 2024-12-09 at 10 26 51 AM" src="https://github.com/user-attachments/assets/7cc22fed-fba1-4cf9-bba5-725cafd3d590">

+Now that everything is set up, my next step is to use my the Easy Toggle State tool into my demo site.

 <!--
 * Links you used today (websites, videos, etc)